Carters Lake (Blue Ridge Mountains): Description

 Carters Lake, owned by the US Army Corps of Engineers, is a man-made lake without private docks or houses along its shore.
 This lake is fed by the Coosawattee River that runs between Ellijay and Chatsworth, and was formed by Carters Dam, the tallest earthen dam east of the Mississippi, which was completed in 1977.
 Since then, it has been used to act as a watershed to control annual flooding and generate power.
 Carters Lake is also used for various forms of outdoor recreation such as fishing, water skiing, hiking, camping, and mountain biking.

-Construction of the dam, and the filling in of the lake, destroyed the site of Coosa.
-That town was the seat of a paramount chiefdom of the Mississippian culture in 1540 when De Soto and his men visited the site on their expedition.
+Construction of the dam, and the filling in of the lake, destroyed the Mississippian site of Coosa.
+Coosa used to be the capital of a large country in 1540 when Hernando De Soto and his men entered the town on their military expedition.

 The lake served as inspiration for the wild river that was tamed by a dam in the novel and film Deliverance by James Dickey.